 James knew that his next glance of Rory – prone again on his bed and totally naked, his genitals put on full display, even if only for a purely practical reason - was an image for which he wanted to be ready so that he could hold it in his mind.
 And there he was, and every bit as incredible as James had imagined.
 Tall, handsome, lovely Rory.
 There on HIS bed.
 Rory’s body arched as he lay back on his elbows like before, his stomach flat and taut, but below them now was his cock, finally revealed.
 It was every bit as beautiful as James had dared imagined, his speculations about it up-dated since the special revelation a couple of days back that there wouldn’t be the neat, perfect bud of skin on the end that James had previously assumed.
 Even after seeing the big packet that that he hadn’t been able to take his eyes off when Rory had been wearing his - yes, HIS! – spare cycling shorts, the penis was just so much heftier than he’d dared hope.
 The thick tube off flesh just lay there on top of Rory’s big, heavy balls.
 It was just very long, and much thicker than James had imagined too.
 He took in the smoothness of the skin on the shaft, so tight and sleek, with just a hint of a ridge at the circumcision line a good inch behind the deep rim of the head that was the biggest James had ever seen.
 There wasn’t even a scrap of foreskin - everything was just flat and sleek.
 It aroused James so deeply that, strangely, he didn’t go hard.
 Nothing was said as James sprayed the other side of Rory’s balls.
-It was easier work now, and James was getting more confident too, but the knowledge that Rory’s penis was just inches from his face meant he had to concentrate even harder on the job in hand.
+It was easier work now and James was getting more confident too, but the knowledge that Rory’s penis was just inches from his face meant he had to concentrate even harder on the job in hand.

-The initial embarrassment over and feeling somehow that it was actually all going to be be OK, Rory’s thoughts drifted as he simply offered himself up to James and put his trust in him.
+The initial embarrassment over and feeling somehow that it was actually all going to be OK, Rory’s thoughts drifted as he simply offered himself up to James and put his trust in him.
 It was, he mused, a bit like when he had gone to the new hairdresser and the man had finally given up on the small-talk and concentrated on his work.
-As his mind wandered, he thought about his dad that afternoon, and the amazing discovery - so out of character - that he was shaved smooth.
+As his mind wandered, he thought about his dad that afternoon and the amazing discovery - so out of character - that he was shaved smooth.
 He’d looked good, that was for sure, and he felt a bit sorry now for teasing his dad with the sunglasses trick.
 In retrospect, it was clear that his dad had still been hung-over - and how out of character was that too - and not expecting to be caught naked.
 That was the most surprising thing of all, and Rory was amazed.
 He’d never seen his dad like that before – he was always rather shy in the showers when they went swimming or played badminton together, and it was good to finally see him properly.
 He was in such good shape too - he’d keep in trim, and his body was lean for a man of his age.
 And his penis.
 Well, Rory had been- what was it?
 Satisfied?
 Relieved?
 Impressed? to discover that his own cock was so much like his dad’s.
 He wasn’t quite sure why, but, somehow, it mattered.

 Rory suddenly realised that James was speaking.